MMath

 work.

 The course is taught via lectures, problem-solving classes, computer-based classes, and seminars.
-In addition to lectures and problem-solving classes, first year students within the School of Mathematics and Physics can benefit from weekly one hour tutor sessions in small groups.
+In addition to lectures and problem-solving classes, first year students within the School of Engineering and Physical Sciences can benefit from weekly one hour tutor sessions in small groups.

 Modules